2025 Speakers

 Maha Al-Saadi

-Head of Regulatory Affairs, QFC Authority
+Head of Regulatory Affairs, Qatar Financial Centre (QFC) Authority

 Maha Al-Saadi, with 18 years of experience in regulated financial services, compliance, and regulatory affairs, currently leads as the Head of Regulatory Affairs at Qatar Financial Centre Authority.
 Her career includes pivotal roles at Qatar Financial Centre Regulatory Authority, Deutsche Börse, Trade Republic Bank GmbH, and Bankhaus Scheich.